olistrik/nixos-config/README.md

 _should_ you?

 Plus, flake-parts modules incorrectly handles module keys, which prevents `evalModules` from deduplicating imports.
-[There's been an issue detailing it for over a year now](https://github.com/hercules-ci/flake-parts/issues/299).
-I could make a PR and fix it, or I could just not be dependent on another library for a dozen or so lines of arguably simple nix code.
+[There's been a PR for this open for years](https://github.com/hercules-ci/flake-parts/pull/251), but it remains unmerged as it could have negative implications on the behavior of flakes.
+I'm more unhappy with the behavior as is, so now I have one less dependency :tada:.

 # Entrypoints